LarsDu/StarRust/README.md

 TODO:

--   [x] Rework spawning to use enums to allow for mixed lists of bundles for each SpawnInfo.
+-   [x] Rework spawning to allow for arbritrary types to spawn.
 -   [-] Figure out how to get the 2d particle system to actually render
     -   Answer: Not possible in current version of bevy
 -   [ ] Set up PowerUps